 Sesame seeds are commonly used in Asian cuisine and are often found atop bread buns, tuna, and salads.
 They add a unique flavor, texture, and visual appearance.
-There’s also some misleading information online about sesame seeds – so is this common ingredient safe to consume during pregnancy?
+There’s also some misleading information online about them – so is this common ingredient safe to consume during pregnancy?

 Overall, sesame seeds are safe to consume during pregnancy, as long as you are not allergic to sesame.
-In fact, they contain many beneficial nutrients including protein, fiber, and healthy fatty acids.
+In fact, they contain many essential nutrients including protein, fiber, and healthy fatty acids.

 With its many uses and variations, there is much confusion over the safety of sesame seeds during pregnancy, especially during the first and third trimesters.
-So, let’s dive into the facts about sesame seeds and uncover the truth.
+So, let’s dive into the facts about them and uncover the truth.

 Covered in this Article:

 Are Sesame Seeds Safe to Eat When Pregnant?